The exec command in Linux is used to execute a command by replacing the current process with that command. In shells such as bash

 2. Redirect file descriptors in a script

-Suppose you wanted all of the output of a script to go to a specific file or all the input coming from a specific file, you could do it through redirection on the command line like this
+Suppose you wanted all the output such as the standard output of a script to go to a specific file or all the input coming from a specific file, you could do it through redirection on the command line like this:

 script.sh > output.txt 2> /dev/null